ADVERTISEMENT

 Edge computing robotics enabling real-time intelligence directly where robots operate.

-Edge computing robotics enables robots to process information locally—on the robot, at a nearby gateway, or on an on-site edge computer—to support near-instant decision-making and response times.
-In other words, with Edge Computing Robotics, perception, planning, and safety behaviors do not have to wait until they reach a remote datacenter before acting.
-For example, this would be particularly important if a robot were required to recognize that a person is approaching its path and then adjust the pressure it applies to a delicate product, or to navigate a narrow aisle quickly.
+Edge computing for robotics allows robots to perform local information processing — either on the robot itself, at a nearby gateway, or on an on-site edge computer — to make rapid decisions and respond quickly.
+With Edge Computing Robotics, perception, planning, and safe behavior do not need to wait for the robot’s information to reach a remote data center before executing.
+As an example, this would be especially important for a robot to identify a person approaching its path and then reduce the force it applies to a sensitive product, or to move quickly through a narrow aisle.

-Some teams are pairing Edge Computing Robotics with Hybrid Cloud Edge Robotics to achieve the best of both worlds: fast execution at the edge and scalable intelligence in the cloud.
-Hybrid Cloud Edge Robotics combines the cloud’s ability to perform heavy training, simulation, fleet analytics, and central management, while the edge performs immediate decision-making.
-Hybrid Cloud Edge Robotics also enables controlled model rollouts: test updates on a small number of robots first, evaluate performance, and quickly revert to previous model versions if necessary.
+A number of groups are using Hybrid Cloud Edge Robotics to leverage the strengths of each platform—rapid execution at the edge and scalable intelligence in the cloud.
+Hybrid Cloud Edge Robotics combines the cloud’s capabilities for heavy training, simulation, fleet analytics, and centralized management with the edge’s ability to enable instant decision-making.
+Additionally, Hybrid Cloud Edge Robotics enables control of model rollouts: test an update on a few robots first to assess performance, then rapidly revert to the prior model version(s) if problems arise.

-When implemented at a large scale with many robots, Edge Computing Robotics creates a coordination advantage.
-Each local edge node can coordinate traffic, share maps, and distribute workload among robots operating within the same facility.
-Additionally, Hybrid Cloud Edge Robotics unifies logging, policy enforcement, and security across all locations.
-If implemented correctly, Hybrid Cloud Edge Robotics, paired with Edge Computing Robotics, will enable robots to respond and improve continuously—real-time intelligence at the point of operation and continuous learning across all robots.
+When implemented at scale with many robots, Edge Computing Robotics can create a coordination advantage.
+At each local edge node in an installation, nodes may coordinate traffic flow, exchange information about the area map, and distribute workloads among the robots present in that facility.
+Furthermore, Hybrid Cloud Edge Robotics provides a unified mechanism for logging, policy enforcement, and security services across all locations.
+If properly implemented, Hybrid Cloud Edge Robotics, combined with Edge Computing Robotics, enables robots to learn and continually improve their responses, providing real-time intelligence at the point of operation.

 Edge AI Robotics: AI Decisions in Real Time